Together-We-L-E-arn/mysql-made-easy-dart/README.md

 # mysql-made-easy-dart
 A library for Dart developers extended from mysql1 package to simplify mysql1 package itself.
+This library will enable executing MySQL commands without writing SQL queries that will help beginners who are not well experienced in MySQL.

 ## Features and bugs